apache/pulsar/site2/docs/io-overview.md

 * Source: Pulsar ensures that writing messages to Pulsar topics respects to the processing guarantees.
 It is within Pulsar's control.

-* Sink: the processing guarantees replies on the sink implementation.
+* Sink: the processing guarantees rely on the sink implementation.
 If the sink implementation does not handle retries in an idempotent way, the sink does not respect to the processing guarantees.

 ### Set